editorconfig/editorconfig-core-c/INSTALL.md

 - Homebrew on OS X: `brew install cmake pcre`
 - Ubuntu/Debian: `apt-get install cmake libpcre3-dev`

-Make sure cmake is in your PATH environment variable.
+Make sure cmake is in your PATH environment variable. on Windows, you also need to build pcre from source.
+If you want to build the MT version of this library, after running `cmake .` in the pcre source directory, please replace all occurrence of "MD" with "MT" in the CMakeCache.txt.

 Switch to the root directory of editorconfig and execute the following command:

     cmake .